bitrix24/b24restdocs/api-reference/log/log-blogpost-getusers-important.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - no error response is provided
-- no examples in other languages
+- examples in other languages are missing
 - the description needs a link to the user documentation on important messages

 {% endnote %}